ttperr/DD2424-DL-KTH/Assignment1/README_bonus.md

 ![Histograms Validation](Result_Pics/histogram_val.png)
 ![Histograms Test](Result_Pics/histogram_test.png)

-Here we have not a huge improvement on the accuracy compared to the previous model.
-The model is not overfitting but we could have a better accuracy by using a more complex model, more adapted to the problem.
+Here we don't have an improvement because the test accuracy is **37.33%**.
+However, the model is not overfitting.
+The model is still not adapted to the problem.
+We need a more complex model to have a better accuracy.